Cristian-Silagan/Cristian-Silagan/README.md

 ## Hi, my name is Cristian!
-A first-year BSIT Student
+A second-year BSIT student.